yandricr/gpti-js/README.md

     "code": 200,
     "status": true,
     "model": "Bing",
     "message": "I have told you about **50 movies** that were released in 2023.
-Is there anything else I can help you with?"
+Is there anything else I can help you with?", "original:": null
-    "original:": null
 }
 ```